pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_package_get.hbs.md

 # tanzu insight package get

-Get package by name, version, and package manager
+Use this command to get package by name, version, and package manager.

 ## <a id='synopsis'></a>Synopsis